Hanbury's garden in autumn

 Walled Orchard and Formal Fruit Garden

 The walled orchard and the formal fruit garden contain 56 traditional English fruit varieties, including the Golden Pippin, Howgate Wonder and the traditional Bramley.
-Harvesting begins in the early autumn, usually across the last two weeks of September, ready for the big Apple Fest celebration at the beginning of October.
-All of the apples are picked by hand by our dedicated team of gardeners and volunteers.
+Harvesting begins in the early autumn, and this year you'll be able to pick your own from mid-September through til October.
 Be sure to stop and take a look at the trees heavy and leaden with fruit before the harvest begins!

 Find out more...